Is Your Garden Ready for Winter? Discover the Benefits of Winter Mulching

 Mulching Before VS After a Freeze

 When you think of winter mulch as a blanket for your garden, you want to make it warm and cozy but not smothering.
-If there are plants under the mulch, the mulch needs to have air pockets so that the plant still gets oxygen.
+If there are plants under the mulch, the mulch needs to have air pockets so the plants still get oxygen.

-When using grass clippings, keep them in thin layers.
-They can easily become compacted and oxygen-deprived and unable to break down into the soil.
+• When using grass clippings, keep mulch in thin layers.
+Grass can easily become compacted and oxygen-deprived, preventing it from breaking down into the soil.

-The last thing you may want to consider with off-season mulching is your garden walkways.
-Winter or off-season is a great time to plan your garden paths.
+The last thing you may want to consider with winter mulching is your garden walkways.
 Do you need more room to maneuver between beds?
 Did the paths get too soggy?
+Winter or off-season is a great time to plan your garden paths and create the garden that meets your needs.

-Now is the time to make the needed changes and add mulch to have an even better garden in the spring.
+Winter is the time to make changes to your garden design and soil to create an even better garden for spring planting.
+Try winter mulching and see the benefits.

 Leave a comment